christopherhuntley/ba510-deals-database/README.md

 If all else fails, then RTFM for your version of MySQL and operating system.
 6. __Use MySQL Workbench connect to MySQL Server.__ Select the running MySQL instance (usually on port 3306).
 ![Open MySQL Connection](img/img5.png)
-7. __Create the `deals` database from source.__ Use the File menu to open the `deals.sql` script from your repository. (see below).
+7. __Create the `deals` database from source.__ Use the File menu to open the `deals.sql` script from your repository (shown in the editor window below).
 Then run the SQL code by clicking the lightening bolt icon (see below).
-The 'deals' database should appear in the Schemas panel to the left of the MySQL Workbench screen (see below).
+The 'deals' database should appear in the Schemas panel to the left of the MySQL Workbench screen.
 ![Copy deals.sql into MySQL Workbench](img/img6.png)
 8. __Open the `Deals_System_Check.ipynb` file in Jupyter.__ From Anaconda Navigator's `Home` screen, launch Jupyter Notebook.
 Navigate to the `Deals_System_Check.ipynb` in this folder.
 Click the file to open it.
 *Take a moment to inspect the code cells, which execute SQL queries embedded in code cells to extract data from our database as Pandas DataFrames.*